SKindij/udemy-JS-React-Redux-course/REACT/README.md

 > cd my-app
 > npm start
 > ```
+> > _You don’t need to install or configure tools like webpack or Babel._
+> > _They are preconfigured and hidden so that you can focus on the code._

+Create a project, and you’re good to go.
 Then open http://localhost:3000/ to see your app.
 When you’re ready to deploy to production, create a minified bundle with ``npm run build``.
 ___